mylinuxforwork/dotfiles/README.md

 ## ML4W Welcome App

-After starting the ML4W dotfiles for the first time, the ML4W Welcome App appears.
+After starting the ML4W dotfiles for the first time, the ML4W Welcome App opens.
 This app is the starting point to discover the Hyprland setup.

 <img src="screenshots/screenshot-welcome.app.png" />

 The welcome screen includes the most important keybindings to open a terminal or a browser.

-You can start the ML4W Welcome App by clicking on the L icon on the right side in waybar or be entering ml4w in your terminal (if you're using the .bashrc from the dotfiles).
+You can start the ML4W Welcome App by clicking on the L icon on the right side in waybar, using the rofi application launcher or by typing ml4w in your terminal (if you're using the .bashrc from the dotfiles).

 In the Settings Menu you can access the following functions: